David Chung

 rg "pattern" path | wc -l

-The full output is still available when something fails.
+The full output is still there when something fails.
 We just stop paying to reread it when everything passed.

 That’s the difference between debugging and hoarding.